Galapagos Wildlife & Photo Safari

 - Lenses for your DSLR: Nikon, 80-400 (the new version); Canon, 100-400; For both systems, the 70-200 f/2.8.
 They are expensive.
 Or consider the excellent Nikkor 28-300.
 I also like something in the 24-120mm range.

 - If you carry the mirrorless with 24-70 equivalent and the DSLR with 80 or 100 to 400mm equivalent, you’ll never miss a shot.

 Keep in mind, the island visits are all supervised by a Naturalist Guide provided by the Parks Department, hence they are sort of “scripted” and you’ll have to be able to keep up with your guide’s pace.

-To be clear: I’m not saying that you can’t use the super long Canon or Nikon Teles – I am saying that there are really good alternatives and you’ll be happier with something easier to handle.
+To be clear: I’m not saying that you can’t use the super long Canon or Nikon Teles – I’m saying that there are really good alternatives and you’ll be happier with something easier to handle.

 So there you have it, as far as camera systems.
 Focals from 24mm to 400mm (even 600) in two bodies.
-And backup!
-Oh, you’re asking about other lenses, eh?
-Let me tell you: I did not use a macro lens.
+And backup Wondering about other lenses?
+I did not use a macro lens.
 A fast prime (like 35mm f/1.4) could come in handy for fun shots but isn’t totally necessary when you can shoot f/2.8 on your mirrorless system or DSLR at ISO 1600 or 3200.
 Other lens options I would consider, but not say are critical, would be something really, really wide – like a fisheye, or the Canon 16-35, 17-40, or Nikkor 17-35.
 Or, you can get the equivalent super wide for your mirrorless system.